 - https://www.gov.uk/government/consultations/reforms-to-the-taxation-of-non-domiciles/reforms-to-the-taxation-of-non-domiciles – Details of the changes in taxation for those deemed non-domicile

 However, as it is the preserve of the UK taxman when it comes to determining whether your country of domicile has changed, this is the less recommended of the two approaches.
 Of course, you may also then be subject to IHT in your new country of domicile.
 Before beginning on this path, ensure that you have spoken to an adviser to have all the facts and information.

 Protecting your assets from IHT

 Avoiding IHT can be a very complex process if you decide to proceed without any advice or assistance and therefore you should always seek advice from an independent financial adviser (me) who will be able to talk you through each of your options.

 If you believe your estate is worth more than £325,000 (this is the cost of a car-parking space in Hong Kong,) through the use of a number of tax-efficient financial structures you can not only avoid IHT but also potentially increase the final value as well.

 For example, setting up trusts for life assurance pay-outs, payment of gifts (one-off or regular), and transferring your pension pot can help you avoid IHT.

-Helping ex-pats reduce or mitigate IHT is a key service and if you are concerned about potential IHT or would like clarification on how to legally avoid UK IHT, feel free to contact me.
+Helping ex-pats reduce or mitigate IHT is a key service and if you are concerned about potential IHT or would like clarification on how to legitimately remove UK IHT, feel free to contact me.